chandler-thornton/StudentManagementProject_Java/README.md

 - Etc.

 In the future I plan on using this project to better my understanding of technologies such as **Swing GUI** and **MySQL**.

+(For complexity's sake, MySQL schema / setup will be left out of repository)